Tutorial: Deploy GitLab repositories on Azure Static Web Apps

 There are two aspects to deploying a static app.
 The first step creates the underlying Azure resources that make up your app.
 The second is a GitLab workflow that builds and publishes your application.

-Before you can navigate to your new static site, the deployment build must first finish running.
+Before you can go to your new static site, the deployment build must first finish running.

 The Static Web Apps overview window displays a series of links that help you interact with your web app.